-1. Allotments.
+The Allotments.
 Size: 0.43 ha.
-Location.
-North west corner of Caythorpe village Description.
+Location: North west corner of Caythorpe village.

+Description.
 Leased by CFPC from the Diocese of Lincoln, it contains 17 allotments which are fully subscribed most of the time.
 It is especially important to residents of the newer estates which have small gardens, as it gives them an opportunity to grow their own food.

-2. Churchyard.
+St Vincent's Churchyard.
 Size: 0.45 ha.

-Location.
-Part of the northern

-boundary of the built-up area,

-alongside Church Lane.
+Location: Part of the northern boundary of the built-up area, alongside Church Lane.

 Description.
-Green space

-surrounding the church.
-The

-southern part is occupied by well

-kept graves with an area of grass

-and trees behind.
-The graves are

-memorials to village residents, and

-part of village history.
+Green space surrounding the church.
+The southern part is occupied by well kept graves with an area of grass and trees behind.
+The graves are memorials to village residents, and part of village history.

-3. Playing field.
+The Playing Field.
 Size: 1.83 ha.
 Location.
 At the north east corner of Caythorpe village.
 Description.
 Mown grass surrounded by mature trees.
 It has a pavilion/social club and a play area for children.
 It accommodates a football pitch in winter and a cricket pitch in summer, used by sports clubs for all ages.
 Village events are also held there

-4. Caythorpe School playing field.
+Caythorpe School Playing Field.
 Size: 0.60 ha.
 Location: Between the school buildings and Back Lane.
 Description.
 Mostly laid to mown grass, with a belt of trees on the western side.
 It is used daily by the school children.
 It is not open to the public, but contributes to the open, rural character of the village.

-Local Plan
+Open Space in the Local Plan